sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-slides/spa-use-google-workspace-slides.md

 - How to use Google Workspace to automate the creation of a new presentation, add slides, a header, a list and an image
 - How to retrieve the details of the presentation

+## Intro
+In this tutorial, you will build an automation that will create a presentation where you will add one slide with a header and a list and another slide with an image.
+You will then retrieve the presentation details through a log message that will be read in the test console.
+---

 ### Create an automation

 1. In the **Lobby**, select the **Google Suite** project that has been done as part of previous tutorials as mentioned in pre-requisites.